We dream of a truly democratic, just and prosperous Guyana....

 Over the years, and especially in the lead up to the 2020 general elections, political commentators have talked about the need for a ‘third force’ in Guyanese politics.

-The ‘third force’ that we have heard so much about, is not a third political party with the same ideology as the other two dinosaurs, all competing to manage the same failed system.
-An authentic ‘third force’ must offer a revolutionary alternative that rejects both Market Fundamentalism (Neo-liberal Capitalism) and State Absolutism (Soviet-style Communism).
+The ‘third force’ that we have heard so much about, is not a third political party with the same ideology as the two existing major parties, all simply competing to manage the same failed neo-colonial, capitalist system.
+An authentic ‘third force’ must offer a revolutionary alternative that rejects both market fundamentalism (neo-liberal capitalism) and State absolutism (Soviet-style communism).

 This highlights the illusion of so-called liberal democracy.
-Whether we have two parties or one hundred parties makes little difference, if all they are doing is competing to see who can best manage the existing dysfunctional neo-colonial arrangement that imprisons us.
+Whether we have two parties or one hundred parties makes little difference, if all they are doing is competing to see who can best manage the existing dysfunctional neo-colonial arrangement for foreign masters.

-An authentic “Third Force” on Guyana’s political landscape would mean a political formation that rejects the materialist and anti-spiritual ideologies of neo-liberal capitalism and Marxism.
+An authentic “Third Force” would be a political formation committed to an ideology and political philosophy that advances a politics that is ethical, people-centered and spiritually infused as opposed to the materialist and anti-spiritual ideologies of Capitalism and Marxism.